elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Sideload

-Since sideloading is an expected and important part of installing apps on elementary OS, we've made a couple of changes to help you stay informed and be in control.
-Instead of describing sideloaded apps as "Untrusted", we've updated interface copy to instead ask for your trust.
-Additionally, we now show some basic feedback about the kinds of broad system permissions that a sideloaded app may request.
-This will likely get more fine-grained in the future, but for now we can warn about apps that request advanced permissions and let you know when an app is more tightly sandboxed.
+Just like in AppCenter, our goal with Sideload is to keep you informed and in control when installing apps provided directly by the developer.
+We also want to make sure to balance that with the existing trust relationship you may have with the apps you love.
+So we've made some changes to how apps are presented in Sideload and instead of assuming that a sideloaded app is untrusted, we simply ask for you to validate your trust.
+Additionally, we now show some basic information about the kinds of broad system permissions that a sideloaded app may request.
+This isn't as fine-grained as what is presented in AppCenter, but it offers quick validation for apps that are more likely to be safe.

 <figure markdown="1">
 ![Files](/images/{{ page.slug }}/sideload.png){: width="502" height="334"}